 In addition, early indications from the newly elected Council signal customer service and community development with a focus on enhancing community connections as priorities.
-These priorities are reflected in the Customer Service Strategy and Social Sustainability Plan business cases.
+These priorities are reflected in the Customer Service Strategy business case and work being done by the Community Social Development department.